nrfconnect/Asset-Tracker-Template/docs/common/customization.md

 The dummy module is now ready to use.
 It provides the following functionality:

-- Initializes with a counter value of 0
+- Initializes with a counter value of `0`.
-- Increments the counter on each sample request
+- Increments the counter on each sample request.
-- Responds with the current counter value using zbus
+- Responds with the current counter value using zbus.
-- Includes error handling and watchdog support
+- Includes error handling and watchdog support.
-- Follows the state machine pattern used by other modules
+- Follows the state machine pattern used by other modules.

 To test the module, send a `DUMMY_SAMPLE_REQUEST` message to its zbus channel.
-The module will respond with a `DUMMY_SAMPLE_RESPONSE` containing the incremented counter value.
+The module responds with a `DUMMY_SAMPLE_RESPONSE` containing the incremented counter value.

 This dummy module serves as a template that you can extend to implement more complex functionality.
 You can add additional message types, state variables, and processing logic as needed for your specific use case.